On Tue, Mar 10, 2020 at 01:59 AM, uncarollo2 <chris1011@...> wrote:

 Thank you again Roland for your personal time here.
 I think what you're telling me is that by drift aligning, and then adjusting your polar scope to put polaris in the correct position based on the drift alignment, that you're calibrating your polar scope for refraction effects at your location.
 I guess you're actually moving your reticle to match where polaris is after drift aligning.
 I know Polemaster is supposed to be able to account for some refractive effect, but likely not super-accurate and just some kind of calculated estimate.
 Are you also saying that for a particular location, refractive effects are constant?

 If the offset due to refractive effects is constant, then maybe I can estimate in polemaster.
 Right now I have no idea what this might look like (how much).
 I guess maybe a drift align one night with polemaster monitor running will give me my answer.
 The other complication is that I have no pier or 100% stable setup.
-I wonder how much error results from using a tripod vs. a pier, and then much variation I'll see throughout the night.
+I wonder how much error results from using a tripod vs. a pier, and then how much variation this causes throughout the night.